Information about non-surgical neck lift procedures in New York, NY with top cosmetic surgeon, Dr. Andrew Jacono.

-Dr. Jacono was featured in Esquire in an article discussing the use of Kybella for treating turkey neck.
+Dr. Jacono was featured in Esquire magazine to discuss the use of Kybella for treating what is known as “turkey neck.”

 A turkey neck is loose, wrinkled, sagging neck skin.
 It is almost always an undesirable effect of aging.
 It usually occurs as the neck muscles gradually weaken and lose their natural elasticity.
 This loose skin becomes droopy, drawing unflattering attention and comparisons to the neck of a turkey.

 The good news is that although turkey neck is an unavoidable part of aging, cosmetic doctors can treat it with various techniques.

 “Turkey neck is very common among people in middle age,” says Dr. Jacono.
 “Unfortunately, it causes a lot of self-consciousness, and people look for a way to reverse it.
 Luckily, there are two unique ways to do this.
 First, patients can opt for surgery, particularly a neck lift.
 This procedure tightens muscles and gets rid of excess fat in the neck.
 Second, patients can undergo non-invasive injections like Kybella, which permanently eliminates neck fat.”

 There are many advantages and disadvantages of surgical and nonsurgical neck lift procedures.
 See a few outlined below.

 The surgical neck lift is a medical procedure that tightens neck skin, eliminates banding, and removes fat deposits below the chin.
 It creates a youthful definition without excessively tightening problem areas.
 The technique is often combined with a lower facelift to correct jowls, though not all neck lifts are paired with another procedure.